-Marketers have shifted their focus toward providing a more personalized experience, but as new research shows, many are still missing the mark.
+Marketers have shifted their focus toward providing a more personalized experience, but as new research shows, many are still missing the mark in digital marketing programs.
 RedPoint Global and The Harris Poll recently surveyed more than 3,000 customers and 450 senior marketers in the US, UK and Canada, and their statistics showed that 34 percent of marketers believe they do an “excellent” job of delivering an exceptional customer experience – but only 18 percent of customers agree with this sentiment.

 To learn more about why there is a disconnect, we spoke to John Nash, Chief Marketing and Strategy Officer at RedPoint Global.

 Marketers (34 percent) are nearly twice as likely as customers (18 percent) to believe that businesses are doing an “excellent” job at delivering exceptional CX — what can marketers start doing immediately to meet customer expectations?

 “The best way to start is to use existing data in better ways, to provide a more relevant, personalized experience for individual consumers.
 Today’s consumers expect a personalized experience when they interact with a brand—and 54 percent are willing to provide personal data in exchange for a better experience.

 While 63 percent consumers expect personalization as a standard of service, they are reluctant to give over their data to companies without knowing how their personal information is being used.

 Data is such a critical component in the personalization of the customer experience, yet most brands have significant data assets they simply are not using to the fullest extent.

 The data sits in silos, or is inaccessible in the cadence of the customer, or has unclear purposes – so marketers need to find innovative ways to create a unified, single customer view and activate it in the context and cadence of the customer.